Commission on Isotopic Abundances and Atomic Weights: International atomic weight unit: Ar(H) = 1 or Ar(O) = 16

-Modern unit: 12C=12
+Modern unit: Ar(12C) = 12

 With the discovery of oxygen isotopes in 1929, a situation arose where chemists based their calculations on the average atomic mass (atomic weight) of oxygen whereas physicists used the mass of the predominant isotope of oxygen, oxygen-16.
 This discrepancy became undesired and a unification between the chemistry and physics was necessary.
 In the 1957 Paris meeting the Commission put forward a proposal for a carbon-12 scale.
 The carbon-12 scale for atomic weights and nuclide masses was approved by IUPAP (1960) and IUPAC (1961) and it is still in use worldwide.

 Uncertainty of the atomic weights

 In the early 20th century, measurements of the atomic weight of lead showed significant variations depending on the origin of the sample.
 These differences were considered to be an exception attributed to lead isotopes being products of the natural radioactive decay chains of uranium.
 In 1930s, however, Malcolm Dole reported that the atomic weight of oxygen in air was slightly different from that in water.
 Soon thereafter, Alfred Nier reported natural variation in the isotopic composition of carbon.
 It was becoming clear that atomic weights are not constants of nature.
 At the Commission’s meeting in 1951, it was recognized that the isotopic-abundance variation of sulfur had a significant effect on the internationally accepted value of an atomic weight.
-In order to indicate the span of atomic-weight values that may apply to sulfur from different natural sources, the value ± 0.003 was attached to the atomic weight of sulfur.
+In order to indicate the span of atomic-weight values that may apply to sulfur from different natural sources, the uncertainty ±0.003 was attached to the atomic weight of sulfur.
 By 1969, the Commission had assigned uncertainties to all atomic-weight values.